Haptics & DOOH | 6 experience design tips

 The good news is that, once you get a few people drawn in, your experience will likely do the rest of the work for you.

-Interactive experiences naturally result in people remaining within the target zone of a digital signage installation.
+Interactive experiences naturally result in people remaining within the target zone of a DOOH installation.
 Because they do so, what is known as the “honeypot effect” comes into play.

 This is where additional passers-by are stimulated to stop and engage by seeing others do so.
 It’s a very powerful way of attracting more users.

 Include a brief initiation phase at the start.
 For example, the user might align their hands in a certain location to trigger the experience.
 This provides the user with a feeling of control over the interaction.